Jay-Patel16/Trading-Strategy-Analysis-App/README.md

 A python application that allows users to do backtesting of 3 different trading strategies: Trend Following, RSI, and Scalping.
 Users are able to customize these strategies through an UI.
 In addition, other features are present such as exporting historical data to excel, graphing strategic data, and providing general recommendations on specified stocks.

+- Simple definition of each trading strategy is present within the application

 # Get Started
     Step 1: Create a folder to save the repository locally Step 2: Clone repository to the newly created folder